symblai/symbl-docs/what-is-symbl.md

 [Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform that analyzes conversation data and lets you generate:

-- Speech-to-text capabilities like Transcription, Speaker Separation and Speaker Diarization,
+- **Speech-to-text capabilities** like Transcription, Speaker Separation and Speaker Diarization,
-- Works with multi-channel data: Video, Audio, Text and Telephony.
+- Works with **multi-channel data**: Video, Audio, Text and Telephony.
-- Generates Conversation Intelligence like Sentiment Analysis, Action Items, Trackers, and much more in your applications.
+- Generates **Conversation Intelligence** like Sentiment Analysis, Action Items, Trackers, and much more in your applications.

 ## How Symbl Works
 ---